khishh/team-management-app/README.md

 ### Others

-- [ ] Write test suite for Views
+- [x] Write unit tests for models, views, adn forms.
-- [ ] Write test suite for endpoints
+- [x] Write integration test to verify the behavior of the core functionalities.

 ## How to install and run this app locally